 If you don’t know, you should know that

-Probably one of the most cause of interference known to quite a bunch of us WiFi users.
+Physical barriers are probably one of the most cause of interference known to quite a bunch of us WiFi users.
 However, these barriers vary from one another in terms of how strongly they interfere with your WiFi network.
 You’ve got materials like wood, plastic and other synthetic materials at the bottom of the list when it comes to interference.
 On the other hand, materials like concrete, glass, ice

 This lights can be the source of the issue you’ve been having with your WiFi network in the sense that they oscillate at the same frequency as your WiFi.
 You might want to put the device broadcasting your WiFi away from areas where you have any of those things.